Full Type Approval

 Both EWVTA and NSSTA have the same most rigorous testing level to reach and motorcaravan converters must demonstrate to the Vehicle Certification Agency (VCA) fully approved testing of anything that affects the base vehicle’s original Type Approval – this involves the actual physical testing of the fitting of all travel seats by crash simulation on the vehicle shell.
 Other key areas that can also require retesting include swivel plates, electronic appliances, the converted vehicle’s new axle weights and heating systems.

-Gaining EWVTA allows a manufacturer to produce as many vehicles as they wish of that type approved design in any EC country.
+Gaining EWVTA allows a manufacturer to produce and sell as many vehicles as they wish of that type approved design in any EC country.

-Gaining NSSTA limits a manufacturer within the UK to producing no more than 75 of a type approved design within a given year.
+Gaining NSSTA limits a manufacturer within the UK to producing no more than 75 of a type approved design within a given year for UK sale only.

 2. Individual Vehicle Approval (IVA)